-- A range of interpersonal skills include listening to information from others, providing direction, gaining the cooperation of others to complete work and solve problems, run committee meetings and providing expert advice and policy input. - Communications occur with employees and supervisor within immediate work area and other employees in the department, external stakeholders, clients, other municipal or provincial representatives, and other industry or non-governmental counterparts on a project basis. - The most significant contact is with employees and supervisors within immediate work area and within the department regarding field surveys and audits.
+- A range of interpersonal skills include listening to information from others, providing direction, gaining the cooperation of others to complete work and solve problems, run committee meetings and providing expert advice and policy input. - Communications occur with employees and supervisor within immediate work area and other employees in the department, external stakeholders, clients, other municipal or provincial representatives, and other industry or non-governmental counterparts on a project basis. - Most significant contact is with employees and supervisor within immediate work area and other employees in the department in conducting field surveys and audits.